 The RSA library is used to provide a high level interface to RSA (Rivest, Shamir, Adleman) cryptography implemented on the hardware component Crypto2304T and includes countermeasures against SPA, DPA and DFA attacks.
 The routines are used for the generation of RSA Key Pairs (RsaKeyGen), the RSA signature verification (RsaVerify), the RSA signature generation (RsaSign) and the RSA modulus recalculation (RsaModulus).
-The hardware Crypto2304T unit provides the basic long number calculations (add, subtract, multiply, square with 1100 bit numbers) with high performance.
+The hardware Crypt2304T unit provides the basic long number calculations (add, subtract, multiply, square with 1100 bit numbers) with high performance.
 The RSA library is delivered as object code and in this way integrated in the user software.
 The RSA library can perform RSA operations from 512 to 4096 bits.

-Note that key lengths below 1024 bit are not included in the certificate.
+Following the BSI4 recommendations, key lengths below 1024 bits are not included in the certificate.

 The EC library is used to provide a high level interface to Elliptic Curve cryptography implemented on the hardware component Crypto2304T and includes countermeasures against SPA, DPA and DFA attacks.
 The routines are used for ECDSA signature generation, ECDSA signature verification, ECDSA key generation and Elliptic Curve Diffie-Hellman key agreement.
 The EC library is delivered as object code and in this way integrated in the user software.
-The EC library can perform EC operations on elliptic curve parameters with key lengths up to 533 bits.
-Included in the evaluation are only operations with key length of 192 to 521 bits.
+The EC library is delivered as object code and in this way integrated in the user software.
+The certification covers the standard NIST [14] and Brainpool [15] Elliptic Curves with key lengths of 192 to 521 Bits, due to national AlS32 regulations by the BSI.
+Note that there are numerous other curve types, being also secure in terms of side channel attacks on this TOE, which can the user optionally add in the composition certification process.